tkenning/dev.na.bambora.com/source/docs/guides/merchant_quickstart/calling_APIs.md

   header_active: Guides
 ---

-# Calling Payment API's
+# Calling Payment APIs
-We'll now go through the process of performing and validating a transaction using our Payment API's.
+We'll now go through the process of performing and validating a transaction using our Payment APIs.

 ## Requirements